AN/TPQ-2 Close Air Support System: Description

 The transportable AN/TPQ-2 included a World War II surplus SCR-584 radar and, as in the AN/MSQ-1, a Reeves Instrument Corporation analog computer for converting the radar's spherical coordinates to rectangular coordinates, and a Reeves "plotting board to yield course changes, a warhead arming signal and a dump [dive] command to the Loon".
 A "Marine F6F fighter" was to escort the KGW-1 for safety (e.g., to abort by shooting a missile straying back over land) and during simulated KGW-1 missions, MSgt.
 Clark.
-D Hayden used the system to instead control the manned fighter.
-During Dalby's 2nd mission piloting a "Loon simulation flight" he "wondered why…prefer [sub-launched, 1,000 lb payload] Loon over a two thousand lb.
+D Hayden used the system to instead control the crewed fighter.
+During Dalby's 2nd mission piloting a "Loon simulation flight" he "wondered why...prefer [sub-launched, 1,000 lb payload] Loon over a two thousand lb.
 Bomb” from a piloted aircraft launched by a carrier.
-Dalby briefed Point Mugu's Director of Tests, Captain Grayson Merrill, when "both realized…we were talking about [an] all-weather, close-air support system" and "Dalby and I conceived the idea of converting [its use to] Close Air Support."
+Dalby briefed Point Mugu's Director of Tests, Captain Grayson Merrill, when "both realized...we were talking about [an] all-weather, close-air support system" and "Dalby and I conceived the idea of converting [its use to] Close Air Support."